 Strong Networks in Research and Teaching

 With its numerous diverse networks, Freie Universität is a modern, future-oriented university setting directions on the national and international levels.
-The university’s institutional strategy, rewarded by the German Excellence Initiative in 2007 and 2012, builds on the strength of these networks, a strength which is enhanced through the interaction of first-class partners.
+The university’s institutional strategy, rewarded by the German Excellence Initiative in 2007 and 2012, and the German Excellence Strategy in 2019, builds on the strength of these networks, a strength which is enhanced through the interaction of first-class partners.
 Intensive networking in research and teaching – on the regional, national, and international levels – has been fundamental to Freie Universität Berlin from the start.

-In the context of the Excellence Initiative, Freie Universität is able to expand these networks further and to offer researchers comprehensive support: various proven and innovative ways and means of supporting young researchers, and promoting internationalization and research help to make the University even more effective as a location for research and as a network partner.
-Thus, in the second program phase Freie Universität is pursuing the work it successfully began during the first phase.
+Within the context of the Excellence Initiative, Freie Universität was able to expand these networks further and to offer researchers comprehensive support: various proven and innovative ways and means of supporting young researchers, and promoting internationalization and research help to make the University even more effective as a location for research and as a network partner.
+Thus, in the second program phase Freie Universität pursued the work it successfully began during the first phase.

 Veritas – Iustitia – Libertas

 Cooperation with regional and international research institutions is also governed by these key concepts.
 Gender equality at all levels also plays an important role in the University’s conception of itself.
-The successful practice of equal opportunity, diversity management and internationally-oriented gender studies, which are connected in the GenderNet Freie Universität (Margherita-von-Brentano-Zentrum), constitute an additional feature of university excellence.
+The successful practice of equal opportunity, diversity management, and internationally oriented gender studies, which are connected in the GenderNet Freie Universität (Margherita von Brentano Center), constitute an additional feature of university excellence.

 As these activities move forward, junior researchers derive particular benefits from these connections.
-A career path model gives early-career researchers optimum support through the various phases of their educations and working lives.
+A career path model gave early-career researchers optimum support through the various phases of their educations and working lives.